Kristina01111000/Drws_site/README.md

 	- link to youtube channel playlist for quick minutes
 	- make sure to save the current homepage as a draft
 	- also switch to the new one once he confirms it
-- Put 31 days in the months not hte first one on scorecard, he’s going to put tips in
+- Put 31 days in the months not the first one on scorecard, he’s going to put tips in
 - On scorecard get rid of lines after 70
 - figure out how to sell his ebook on his site
 - send him my invoice